epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 ##### Step 3:  Mapping the Connections

 Next, we delve into the heart of our analysis - the interactions between actors.
 By mapping out how often actors work together, we're able to see who's really at the center of the industry's collaborative network.
-This isn't just about appearing on screen; it's about being a part of the creative partnerships that define cinema.
+This isn't just about appearing on screen, it's about being a part of the creative partnerships that defines cinema.
 We set a threshold for the number of interactions to focus on actors who are not only experienced but also integral to the network.
 Those below the threshold might have a presence, but they don't yet form crucial links in the industry's collaborative web.
 Therefore, we decide to continue with pairs of actor that played in more than 5 movies together.

 ##### The Final Curation: